nix-wolf/DS2_DirectConnect/README.md

 still in development at this point will update as im working on.

-*.exe is the cracked client with the multiplayer tab enabled(i will be recompiling one myself but this isnt that)
+-*.exe is the cracked client with the multiplayer tab enabled(i will be recompiling one myself but this isnt that) -version.dll is the hacked dll that is hijacking the network fuctions in order to inject the provided -ip, -ds2_ip.txt is the file it is looking for

+all three of these files are to be put into the main game folder where the current .exe is, id suggest creating an extra folder and moving the old *.exe into it before this so that you can revert to the orginal at anytime.